Members

 Chia-En Tsai, M.S. (蔡佳恩)

-tolerance of enterohemorrhagic E. coli in C. elegans.
-In 2021, she became the Ph.D. student in TIGP-MCB in Academia Sinica and joined in the Ting lab.
-Chia-En's research goal is to identify and characterize novel pathways by which bacteria defend against interbacterial
+Chia-En received her B.S. degree in Plant Pathology from National Chung-Hsing University and pursued her M.S. in Biochemistry and Molecular Biology from National Cheng-Kung University.
+After graduation, she continued working on her project as a research assistant for a year, identifying a novel host factor involved in the colonization and tolerance of enterohemorrhagic E. coli in C. elegans.
+In 2021, she became a Ph.D. student in the TIGP-MCB program at Academia Sinica and joined in the Ting lab.
+Chia-En's research goal is to identify and characterize novel pathways by which bacteria defend against interbacterial antagonism.

 Ph.D.
 Candidate (Class of 2021)